-In the default users file or realm files, place a Policy-Pointer as a check or reply item naming the full path to the decision file containing the group authorization policies.
+In the default users file or realm files, place a Policy-Pointer as a check or reply item naming the optional path relative to the configuration directory and filename of the decision file prefixed with the string "decisionfile://".
 Enclose the pointer in double or single quotes.
-The Policy-Pointer string cannot be more than 63 characters long.

 '''

-carl Password = carl, Policy-Pointer = "decisionfile://path-to-file"
+carl Password=carl, Policy-Pointer = "decisionfile://filespec"

 or

-'''

-'''

 fred Password = fred

-Policy-Pointer = "decisionfile://path-to-file"
+Policy-Pointer = "decisionfile://filespec"

 '''